vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/8_The_Rajasuya.md

 +++

 ### h
-O Mitra and Varuna,
-Bedew our pasturage with ghee
-With mead the regions, O ye wise ones.
 ### i
-Do ye unloose your arms for us to live;
-Do ye bedew our pasturage with ghee;
-Make us famous among the folk, O ye young ones;
-Hearken, O Mitra and Varuna, to these my supplications.
 ### k
 Agni for you I honour in song,
 The god first of the bright ones;